$SU(2)_L$ deconstruction and flavour (non)-universality: Introduction

 However, the flavour pattern in the lepton sector, in particular the PMNS matrix, is not that well addressed by the analogous $U(2)_{\ell}$ symmetry~\cite{Antusch:2023shi}.
 Therefore, we consider several models with different arrangements for the leptons on the two sites: we compare the model that realises $U(2)_{\ell}$ with models that preserve the full $U(3)_{\ell}$ symmetry, without addressing flavour hierarchies in the lepton sector (whose explanation is relegated to higher scales).
 This is achieved by situating all leptons in the same site.
 Possible gauge anomalies can be cancelled by adding new fermionic degrees of freedom.

 The breaking of $SU(2)_1\times SU(2)_2\to SU(2)_L$ results in a heavy $SU(2)_L$ triplet vector field containing a $Z^{\prime}$ and $W^{\prime\pm}$ bosons \cite{deBlas:2012qp,Pappadopulo:2014qza}.
 As we will see, their masses can be as low as a few TeV, even though they have non-universal couplings to LH SM fermions which introduce new sources of flavour breaking.
 The resulting rich phenomenology includes Flavour Changing Neutral Currents (FCNC) processes such as $b\to s\ell^+\ell^-$ transitions or meson mixing.
-Notice that these FCNCs are restricted to the left-handed sector, as within the SM ones, which allows to keep them under control.
+Notice that these FCNCs are restricted to the LH sector, as within the SM ones, which allows to keep them under control.
 Still, they already appear at the tree-level, compensating for the mass suppression w.r.t.~the SM contribution.
 The Higgs, which is charged under one of the $SU(2)$ factors, interacts with the massive triplet generating a mixing between the SM electroweak (EW) gauge bosons and the $Z^{\prime},~W^{\prime}$ that affects the EW precision observables (EWPO), featuring a nice complementarity between flavour, electroweak, and collider physics.

+During the completion of the first version of this manuscript, Ref.~\cite{Davighi:2023xqn} appeared on the \texttt{arXiv} where a full deconstruction of $SU(2)_L$ to $SU(2)_1\times SU(2)_2 \times SU(2)_3$, with one factor for each family was proposed.
+One of the models discussed in our work corresponds to the infrared limit of Ref.~\cite{Davighi:2023xqn}.
+We have checked that the phenomenological results we obtain for this model are quantitatively similar to the ones of Ref.~\cite{Davighi:2023xqn}.

 The details of the proposed models are presented in \cref{sec:2site}. \cref{sec:U2} is devoted to the phenomenology in the $U(2)$ conserving limit, i.e.~without FCNCs.
-In \cref{sec:NonU2} we include in our study the relevant flavour observables sensitive to the $U(2)$ breaking, with $b\to s$ transitions being the most important ones, and discuss the current status of the $B$ anomalies~\cite{Capdevila:2023yhq} in the context of our models.
+In \cref{sec:NonU2} we include in our study the relevant flavour observables sensitive to the $U(2)$ breaking, with $b\to s$ transitions being the most important ones, and discuss the current status of the $B$ anomalies~\cite{Capdevila:2023yhq} in the context of our models. \cref{sec:Projections} is dedicated to discussing the prospects of future measurements which can further explore the relevant parameter space.
 Finally, we conclude in \cref{sec:Conclusions}.